5 minutes estimated reading time

 Over the past two decades the Chinese marketing agency landscape had got used to go-go growth, just by showing up.
-The Xi-era of China has seen the end of the go-go years in economic growth which was one of the factors picked up on Arun Sudhaman’s analysis of Chinese marketing agency landscape changes, with a particular focus on PR services.
+The Xi-era of China has seen the end of the go-go years in economic growth in China.
+This economic maturation was one of the factors picked up on Arun Sudhaman’s analysis of Chinese marketing agency landscape changes, with a particular focus on PR services.

-Arun also noted that the fortune of domestic and multi-national firms diverged.
+Arun also noted dirvergence in fortune of domestic and multi-national firms.

 Here are some of my thoughts on China marketing agency landscape changes.

 Multi-national PR agencies often led with corporate communications and public affairs expertise.
 This meant that their businesses were led by leaders who paid lip-service to digital at best.
 My experience trying to sell digital internally was one of the most painful processes that I have ever done.
 It was one of almost insurmountable cultural differences: not Irish-Chinese, but analogue-digital.

 To be fair many corporate and public affairs specialists in London are still trying to get to grip with what digital means.
 They know it’s important, but they don’t have a clue how it all comes together.